 At-home wellness + channels to relieve stress.
 We all need it.

-- Our Director of Learner Success, Megan Eddinger, loves meditations and stress-reducing rituals from Simple Habit due to their abundance of options that work for her whole family.
-They are offering 30% off their yearly subscription via this link.
+- Our Senior Customer Experience Specialist, Megan Eddinger, loves meditations and stress-reducing rituals from Simple Habit due to their abundance of options that work for her whole family.

 - Calm also offers a year of mental health support for your team members.